-Family Health Centers of San Diego asks all our patients to answer questions about sexual orientation and gender identity (SOGI) on our registration forms.
-This information helps us to provide you the best possible care.
+Family Health Centers of San Diego asks all our new patients to answer questions about sexual orientation and gender identity (SOGI) on our registration forms.
+This information helps us to provide you the best possible patient care.

 Frequently Asked Questions

 Q Why am I being asked about my sexual orientation and gender identity?+

 Every patient has unique health needs.
 Research shows that lesbian, gay, bisexual and transgender (LGBT) people have health needs that differ from the rest of the population.
 They also experience higher rates of certain health issues compared to others.
 Learning about sexual orientation and gender identity will help us to deliver appropriate health services and culturally sensitive care to all our patients.

 Gender identity is someone’s inner sense of their gender.
 For example, a person may think of themselves as male, as female, as a combination of male and female, or as another gender.

 Transgender people have a gender identity that is not the same as their sex at birth.

 - Transgender man describes someone assigned female at birth who has a male gender identity.

 - Transgender woman describes someone assigned male at birth who has a female gender identity.

 - Genderqueer and non-binary describe someone who has a gender identity that is neither male nor female or is a combination of male and female.